JesusMSM/spaceship-alex/README.md

 * Ensure PostgreSQL is installed and running.
 Then, configure the database as follows:

 1. Create a database named `spaceship_db`.
-2. Update the credentials in the `application.properties file`:
+2. Update the credentials in the `application.properties`:

 ```
 spring.datasource.url=jdbc:postgresql://localhost:5432/spaceship_db